cmpallavi/mars_news/README.md

 # mars_news

-part1.ipynb - this does the analysis for the web scrapping of webpage for news about mars.
+part_1_mars_news.ipynb - this does the analysis for the web scrapping of webpage for news about mars.

-part2.ipynb - this analyses the data about mars from a table and using pandas plots and performs further analysis.
+part_2_mars_weather.ipynb - this analyses the data about mars from a table and using pandas plots and performs further analysis. the data is saved in mars_data.csv file.